typedb/typedb-docs/_04-cloud-deployment/02-google-cloud.md

 ### Accessing Graql Console
 While [logged into a node](#logging-into-a-node), we can enter the [Graql Console](/docs/running-grakn/console) where we can interact with and perform [queries](/docs/query/overview) on our [keyspaces](/docs/management/keyspace).

+### Configuring Grakn
+To ensure Grakn behaves according to your specific needs, you may [configure Grakn](/docs/running-grakn/configuration).
+One important attribute in Grakn configuration file, is the [path to the data directory](/docs/running-grakn/configuration#where-data-is-stored).

 ### Signing up For Enterprise Support
 As a user of Grakn KGMS on Google Cloud, you are entitled to [premium enterprise support](...).